Uber probed by U.S. judge on driver benefits

 Ultimately, a jury might have to decide the issue, he added.

-Uber has raised more than $4 billion from prominent venture capital firms such as Benchmark and Google Ventures, valuing the company at $40 billion and making it the most valuable U.S. startup.
+Uber has raised more than $4 billion (3 billion pounds) from prominent venture capital firms such as Benchmark and Google Ventures, valuing the company at $40 billion and making it the most valuable U.S. startup.
 Lyft has raised $331 million from Andreessen Horowitz, Founders Fund and other investors.

 The drivers have not yet specified how much money they are seeking in damages.